Nairobi | Kampala | Kigali | Addis Ababa

 ii) Development Real Estate Investment Trust or “D-REIT”.

-This is a real estate that is principally involved in development and construction for sale and/or rental.
+These develop and build properties for sale or rent.
 It is important to note that a D-Reit can be converted to an I-Reit once the property has been developed.

 Additionally, REITs may be distinguished from their involvement with the securities exchange.
 There are those REITs that are registered with the SEC and are publicly traded on a stock exchange.
 These are known as publicly traded REITs.
 However, some are registered with the SEC but are not publicly traded.
 These are known as non-exchange traded REITs.